spandaai/3CC-Visualization/README.md

 ## Overview

-**3CC-Visualization** is an initiative aimed at **Empowering Humanity through Cognitive Collaboration**.
+**Spanda Foundation** is an initiative aimed at **Empowering Humanity through Cognitive Collaboration**.
 Leveraging artificial intelligence (AI) and data-driven strategies, this project seeks to create a structured framework that facilitates ethical AI integration across various sectors, including enterprises, educational institutions, and developer communities.
 The project focuses on establishing foundational charters and a strategic matrix to guide and evaluate collaborative efforts, ensuring alignment with ethical standards and societal benefits.

 [![3CC-Visualization](/pitch-deck/images/visualization.png)](https://spandaai.github.io/3CC-Visualization/)